FRESH HERBS AND THE HUMAN AURA

 A strongly flavoured herb for baking and slow cooking.

-Rich in Manganese.
-Traces of Niacin, thiamin, Folate and Riboflavin
+Rich in Manganese, traces of Niacin, thiamine, Folate and Riboflavin.

 SAGE (Peach energy)